Application Process and Deadlines

-All documents are required to be uploaded into your online application according to the directions in the application.
+All documents are required to be uploaded into your Common App according to the directions in the application.
 If you do not follow the instructions, your application may not be considered.
-The online application, including all required supporting documents, must be submitted by the application deadline.
+The application – including the Common App general questions, all Jack Kent Cooke specific questions, and all required supporting documents – must be submitted by the application deadline of November 20, 2018.

 What does the application process involve?

 The Cooke Young Scholars Program application requirements will include:

 - Student Application, including demographic information about you and your family, academic information such as your grades and standardized test scores, short and long essays, activities and awards, and uploaded report cards and test score reports.

 - Parent Form, including information about your parent(s)/guardian(s)and other household members, as well as financial information and uploads of recent federal tax return forms.

 - English/Language Arts Teacher Recommendation to be completed by your 6th or 7th grade English/Language Arts teacher